Nandini20092003/sprinkleSquad/README.md

 # Responsive Landing Page

-This is a responsive landing page with an interactive navigation menu.
+This is a responsive landing page of cakes and bakery products with an interactive navigation menu.
 The navigation menu changes its style when scrolled or hovered over.

 ## Technologies Used